bren007pie/AgentSimulationSystemPrototype/README.md

 to abstract away NPC decision-making by programming with emotions.
 In this work, I demonstrated the feasibility of integrating the EMgine emotion component library into the Unity game engine.
-I created a prototype agent simulation system where \textit{Joy} intensity is automatically generated for an NPC based on environmental changes.
+I created a prototype agent simulation system where *Joy* intensity is automatically generated for an NPC based on environmental changes.

 ## License ##